vegaprotocol/documentation/versioned_docs/version-v0.72/concepts/trading-on-vega/discounts-rewards.md

 ---
 sidebar_position: 3
-title: Fees and trading rewards
+title: Discounts and rewards
 hide_title: false
-description: Trades can incur fees as well as get rewards.
+description: Traders can get discounts on fees and rewards.
 ---

 import NetworkParameter from '@site/src/components/NetworkParameter';